 The first app goes through the basics of token based authentication by building a REST API with a protected route, that can only be viewed if a valid token is provided.
 The token is received from Auth0, a service that we setup to utilise GitHub based authentication.

 The second application introduces Strapi - an API based headless content management system - which gives us the power to manage not only our content but users as well, furthermore Strapi's authentication model also works with JSON Web Tokens which we will leverage.
 The course displays some additional capabilities of Strapi - including how to connect it with Auth0 and how to utilise it with GraphQL for the data found in the CMS without having to do any extra work.

-In the last section of the course, we'll learn how to deploy our applications to Zeit Now - a deployment platform that works seamlessly with Next.js while also learning how to deploy APIs and Strapi to Heroku.
+In the last section of the course, we'll learn how to deploy our applications to Zeit Now (renamed to Vercel) - a deployment platform that works seamlessly with Next.js while also learning how to deploy APIs and Strapi to Heroku.

 Tamas is a Google Developer Expert in Web Technologies and a Developer Evangelist.
 He has more than a decade of experience delivering technical training to large, prestigious organisations.
 Throughout his career, he has delivered presentations and training classes all over the world.
 His passionate about unlocking the latest & greatest features of web development.

 StartIntroduction to JWT (JSON Web Tokens) (5:55)

 StartAdd authentication to Next.js - Part 1 (23:35)